 With all of the meaningful concerns presented by this study, it’s clear that the industry has a lot of work to do to address escalating mental health and substance abuse issues.
 Though not comprehensive, the following resources and suggestions can help law departments to create a healthy work environment, whether it’s in-the-office or remote:

 1.)
-Watch for Signs of Burnouts
+Watch for Signs of Burnout

 Part of the reason mental health issues are so pervasive in the legal profession is that the signs go overlooked.
 Historically, unwieldy workloads and heavy drinking have been normalized, making healthy forms of self-care (rather than unhealthy self-medicating) seem abnormal.
 So, problems go unaddressed and unspoken.